hafxa/cryptoo/README.md

 - Implementing real-time encryption and decryption for files
 - Providing comprehensive documentation and examples

-## Contributions

-Feel free to fork the repository and submit pull requests.
-Suggestions, bug reports, and feature requests are always welcome.

 ## Disclaimer

 This project is for educational purposes only.
-Do not use this implementation for production-level encryption, as it may lack essential security features and optimizations.
+If there's any mistakes/errors that you encounter, please let me know!